cosmos/sdk-tutorials/academy/4-my-own-chain/wager-denom.md

 Make sure you have all you need before proceeding:

 * You understand the concepts of [messages](../2-main-concepts/messages.md), [Protobuf](../2-main-concepts/protobuf.md), and [IBC](../2-main-concepts/ibc.md).
-* Have Go installed.
+* Go is installed.
-* The checkers blockchain codebase up to the _can play_ query.
-You can get there by following the [previous steps](./can-play.md) or checking out the [relevant version](https://github.com/cosmos/b9-checkers-academy-draft/tree/can-play-move-handler).
+* You have the checkers blockchain codebase up to the _can play_ query.
+If not, follow the [previous steps](./can-play.md) or check out the [relevant version](https://github.com/cosmos/b9-checkers-academy-draft/tree/can-play-move-handler).

 </HighlightBox>

-When you [introduced a wager](./game-wager.md) you enabled players to play a game and bet in the outcome using the base staking token of your blockchain.
-What if your players want to play with other _currencies_?
-Your blockchain can represent a token from any other blockchain connected to your chain by using the Inter-Blockchain Communication Protocol (IBC).
+When you [introduced a wager](./game-wager.md) you enabled players to play a game and bet on the outcome using the base staking token of your blockchain.
+What if your players want to play with _other_ currencies?
+Your blockchain can represent a token from any other connected blockchain by using the Inter-Blockchain Communication Protocol (IBC).

-Your checkers application will be agnostic to tokens and relayers.
+Your checkers application will be agnostic regarding tokens and relayers.
 Your only task is to enable the use of _foreign_ tokens.

 ## New information

-Instead of defaulting to `"stake"`, let players decide what string represents their token.
-So update:
+Instead of defaulting to `"stake"`, let players decide what string represents their token:

-1. The stored game:
+1. Update the stored game:
     ```protobuf [https://github.com/cosmos/b9-checkers-academy-draft/blob/9799e2cee1a0541932ec19d5cfdcdd955be0390f/proto/checkers/stored_game.proto#L21]
     message StoredGame {
         ...